magnussolution/magnusbilling7/wiki/en/modules/services/services.rst

 SIP account limit
 -----------------

-| We did not write the description to this field.
+| Maximum value of SIP accounts that this client can create.